Samizo-AITL/Samizo-AITL.github.io/en/index.md

 **design-oriented technical archive** that reorganizes semiconductor devices, MEMS, and control engineering
 around a **shared physical foundation**.

-The purpose of this portal is not to explain individual technologies in isolation,
+Rather than explaining individual technologies in isolation,
-but to present engineering systems through a **consistent causal structure**:
+this portal presents engineering systems through a **single causal structure**:

 **Physics → Structure → Devices → Process → Models → Systems → Control → Intelligence**

-This structure allows readers to **reconstruct engineering decisions**
+The goal is to enable readers to **reconstruct design decisions**
-without breaking physical or causal consistency.
+while preserving physical meaning, constraints, and causality.

 ---